Inclusive Music Through Technology

 We produce and run performances inside and outside schools and colleges, using assistive music technology to give disabled young people the opportunity to experience the sense of achievement when performing their own music in front of audiences.

 The assistive technology is a means to an end.
 The end is to ensure that disabled young people can write and perform their own music.
-Though we initially started working with students who had physical disabilities, in recent years we have found that the technology can be of great benefit for those with learning difficulties.
+As well as working with students who have physical disabilities, we find that the technology can be of great benefit for those with learning difficulties.

-For many years we have been teaching staff to use assistive technology and, more importantly, how to use that technology in creative music making.
+We train people who wish to use assistive music technology and, more importantly, how to use that technology in creative music making.

 If your school or college wishes to invest in this technology we can advise on what equipment to buy and where to buy it.
 The aim is to help your institution to become self-sufficient in this approach to inclusive music making.